top of page

 23 If ye continue in the faith grounded and settled, and be not moved away from the hope of the gospel, which ye have heard, and which was preached to every creature which is under heaven; whereof I Paul am made a minister;

-Paul was made a minister (or servant) to preach the gospel, and in verse 25 we see he was also a minister to guide congregations and help them grow in faith and knowledge.
+Paul was made a minister (or servant) to preach the gospel, and in verse 25 we see he was also a minister to the gentiles to guide and help them grow in faith and knowledge.

 24 Who now rejoice in my sufferings for you, and fill up that which is behind of the afflictions of Christ in my flesh for his body's sake, which is the church: